Ne-Ga-TIV/JavaCompiler/Readme.md

 *  **Javassist Integration:** Javassist for bytecode manipulation.

 ## Usage
-Here's an example Java code snippet demonstrating how to use the semantic analyzer:
+Here's an example Java code snippet demonstrating how to use the compiler:
 ```java
 try {
     byte[] errTrice = JavaCompiler.getByteCode(JavaFile);